toddfoster/vpm/README.md

 # vpm
 Vim Python Menus

+**FALSE ALERT**? *I went to add a hotkey to my vimrc to activate this.
+I discovered I had already installed [vim-quickui](https://github.com/skywind3000/vim-quickui/).
+It's pure vimscript but could still call out to my python scripts.
+And the UI is already more than adequate for my needs.
+It may not (or may!) have the infinite nesting possibilities of a hydra.
+But I think it will be more than sufficient for me.*

 I want the functionality of hydras from emacs.
 In vim.
 Written in python.

 These are menus I define, activated by a key (or a series of keys to traverse a